carlin314/mastering_ros_2nd_ed/README.md

 ## **Description**
 This repository contains one sub-module for each chapter source code, in this way you can directly clone and pull repository to be updated with the last version of the software of the whole book.

+Click on the chapter title to directly view the original repository of the chapter code.

 - **Chapter 1**: Introduction to ROS and its Package Management
 - **Chapter 2**: Working with 3D Robot Modeling in ROS